wearisma/ruby/README.md

 # Ruby Style Guide

-This is Airbnb's Ruby Style Guide.
+This is Wearisma Ruby Style Guide.

-It was inspired by [GitHub's guide](https://web.archive.org/web/20160410033955/https://github.com/styleguide/ruby) and [Bozhidar Batsov's guide][bbatsov-ruby].
+It was inspired by [Airbnb Ruby](https://github.com/airbnb/ruby).

-Airbnb also maintains a [JavaScript Style Guide][airbnb-javascript].

 ## Table of Contents
   1. [Whitespace](#whitespace)